Low-Degree Multicalibration: Overview of Contributions

 \subsection{Fairness from Low-Degree Multicalibration}

 We now return to our motivating question and ask: {\em does the hierarchy give strong fairness guarantees at low levels?} Our main technical contribution is a toolbox for reasoning about properties of predictors at low levels of the hierarchy, using their first few moments.
-Using this, we establish that the gurarantees of multicalibration for important measures of fairness, like the false error rates indeed manifest at low levels of the hierarchy.
-The hammer in this toolbox is the following \emph{moment sandwiching bound} stated below for binary predictors with $\alpha =0$.
+Using this, we establish that the gurarantees of multicalibration for important measures of fairness, like the false error rates indeed manifest at low levels of the hierarchy. \eat{ In particular, we establish \emph{moment sandwiching bounds} for multicalibrated predictors that are useful for reasoning about Specifically, we show that the $k$th moments of a $(\mC,\alpha)$-degree-$k$ multicalibrated $f$, evaluated over $c \in \mC$, are ``sandwiched'' between quantities defined in terms of $\fs$.} The hammer in this toolbox is the following \emph{moment sandwiching bound} stated below for binary predictors with $\alpha =0$.

 \begin{result}[Informal] Suppose that $f:\X \to [0,1]$ is a $(\mC,0)$-degree-$k$ multicalibrated predictor.
 Then, for every degree $d \le k$ and every $c \in \mC$,